 Spiritual The inappropriate use of religious belief or practice; coercion and control of one individual by another in a spiritual context; the abuse of trust by someone in a position of spiritual authority (e.g. minister).
 The person experiences spiritual abuse as a deeply emotional personal attack.
 Discrimination The inappropriate treatment of a person because of their age, gender, race, religion, cultural background, sexuality or disability.
 Institutional The mistreatment or abuse of a person by a regime or individuals within an institution.
 It can occur through repeated acts of poor or inadequate care and neglect, or poor professional practice or ill-treatment.
 The church as an institution is not exempt from perpetrating institutional abuse.
-Domestic Abuse Domestic abuse is any threatening behaviour, violence or abuse between adults who are or have been in a relationship, or between family members.
+Domestic Abuse Domestic abuse is any threatening behaviour, violence or abuse between persons aged 16 or above who are or have been in a relationship, or between family members.
 It can affect anybody regardless of their age, gender, sexuality or social status.
 Domestic abuse can be physical, sexual or psychological, and whatever form it takes, it is rarely a one-off incident.
-Usually there is a pattern of abusive and controlling behaviour where an abuser seeks to exert power over their family member or partner.
-Cyber Abuse The use of information technology (email, mobile phones, websites, social media, instant messaging, chatrooms etc.) to repeatedly harm or harass other people in a deliberate manner.
+Usually there is a pattern of abusive, coercive and controlling behaviour where an abuser seeks to exert power over their family member or partner.
+The Domestic Abuse Act 2021 identifies children who see, hear or experience the effects of domestic abuse as victims in their own right.
+Online Abuse The use of information technology (email, mobile phones, websites, social media, instant messaging, chatrooms, etc.) to repeatedly harm or harass other people in a deliberate manner.
+The Online Safety Bill, 2021, introduces new rules for internet search engines and firms who host user-generated content, i.e. those which allow users to post their own content online or interact with each other.
+Those platforms which fail to comply with the rules could face penalties of up to 10% of their revenue, and in the most serious cases some may even be barred from operating.
 Self-harm Self-harm is the intentional damage or injury to a person's own body.
 It is used as a way of coping with or expressing overwhelming emotional distress.
 An individual may also be neglecting themselves, which can result in harm to themselves.
 Mate crime 'Mate crime' is when people (particularly those with learning disabilities) are befriended by members of the community, who go on to exploit and take advantage of them.
 Modern Slavery Modern slavery is the practice of treating people as property; it includes bonded labour, child labour, sex slavery and trafficking.
 It is illegal in every country of the world.

 Human Trafficking Human trafficking is when people are bought and sold for financial gain and/or abuse.
 Men, women and children can be trafficked, both within their own countries and over international borders.
 The traffickers will trick, coerce, lure or force these vulnerable individuals into sexual exploitation, forced labour, street crime, domestic servitude or even the sale of organs and human sacrifice.
+Cuckooing Cuckooing is the term used to describe occasions where the homes of adults at risk are taken over and used to distribute drugs or as a base for gang or criminal activities.
+The tenant may believe that the people who are in their home are their friends.
+Peer-on- Peer Abuse Peer-on-peer abuse is where sexual abuse takes place between children of a similar age or stage of development.
+Child on Child Abuse Child on Child abuse is when a child abuses another child of any age or stage of development